MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/ios/index.md

 The following platform-specific functionality is provided for Xamarin.Forms views on iOS:

 - Setting the [`Cell`](xref:Xamarin.Forms.Cell) background color.
 For more information, see [Cell Background Color on iOS](cell-background-color.md).
+- Controlling when item selection occurs in a [`DatePicker`](xref:Xamarin.Forms.DatePicker).
+For more information, see [DatePicker Item Selection on iOS](datepicker-selection.md).
 - Ensuring that inputted text fits into an [`Entry`](xref:Xamarin.Forms.Entry) by adjusting the font size.
 For more information, see [Entry Font Size on iOS](entry-font-size.md).
 - Setting the cursor color in a [`Entry`](xref:Xamarin.Forms.Entry).
 For more information, see [Entry Cursor Color on iOS](entry-cursor-color.md).
 - Controlling whether [`ListView`](xref:Xamarin.Forms.ListView) header cells float during scrolling.
 For more information, see [ListView Group Header Style on iOS](listview-group-header-style.md).